Katanga insurgency: 2010–2019

 On 7 November 2014, government troops captured the Mai Mai Gédéon headquarters located in Musumari, forcing the separatists to withdraw from the area after suffering heavy casualties.
 Four rifles and big stacks of arrows were also confiscated.

 On 6 January 2015, FARDC arrested Jacques Mukashama (also known as Bwananyama).
 Mukashama led FDLR elements in the Northern part of Katanga province.

 On 31 January 2015, FARDC commander in Katanga Jean Claude Kifwa announced that a total of 18 Kata Katanga fighters defected from the movement in the last quarter of 2014 following a successful propaganda campaign in the Pweto-Mitwaba-Manono triangle.

 On 17 March 2015, Congolese authorities released a report regarding the Katanga insurgency, which indicated a decline in Mai Mai activity.
 The report noted that Kalenge, Bakwanga, Oto and Madrakua were considered to be the last Mai Mai commanders in the region, while also announcing the detention of Oto's wife.

-Gédéon's temporary surrender and later resurgence of Mai Mai Kata Katanga

-On 11 October 2016, Gédéon Kyungu Mutanga, the leader of the Mai Mai Kata Katanga and the Mai Mai Gédéon militias, as well as 100 of his fighters, surrendered themselves to Congolese authorities in Malambwe.
+On 11 October 2016, Gédéon Kyungu, the leader of the Mai Mai Kata Katanga and the Mai Mai Gédéon militias, as well as 100 of his fighters, surrendered themselves to Congolese authorities in Malambwe.
 The governor of the Haut-Katanga Province stated that the surrender was part of a series of negotiations seeking to end insecurity in Katanga and that the militiamen would enter a demobilization and rehabilitation program.
 Despite Gédéon Kyungu's surrender, Mai Mai Kata Katanga made several incursions into Lubumbashi in 2019.
 Three government soldiers and two rebels were killed during a confrontation in the city in October 2019.

+2020–present

 In March 2020, his militia helped Gédéon Kyungu to escape from house arrest in Lubumbashi.